DanLos44/terraform-api/README.md

 https://www.blazemeter.com/blog/how-to-integrate-your-github-repository-to-your-jenkins-project

-2)Install docker on both agents visit this site for more info: https://docs.docker.com/engine/install/ubuntu/
+2)Install docker on both agents you can visit this site for more info: https://docs.docker.com/engine/install/ubuntu/

 3)Install terraform on both agents